dougeby/IntuneDocs/InTuneDocs/develop/intune-app-sdk-android.md

 	MAMComponents.get(AppPolicy.class).getIsSaveToLocationAllowed(contentURI);
 	```

+### Exported services

-* **Exported Services**: The AndroidManifest.xml file included in the Intune App SDK contains **MAMNotificationReceiverService**, which must be an exported service to allow the Company Portal to send notifications to an enlightened app.
+ The AndroidManifest.xml file included in the Intune App SDK contains **MAMNotificationReceiverService**, which must be an exported service to allow the Company Portal to send notifications to an enlightened app.
 The service checks the caller to ensure that only the Company Portal is allowed to send notifications.

-## Recommended Android best practices
+## Expectations of the SDK consumer

 The Intune SDK maintains the contract provided by the Android API, though failure conditions may be triggered more frequently as a result of policy enforcement.
 These Android best practices will reduce the likelihood of failure: